 What are the Main Types of Brand Architecture?

 While there are many types of Brand Architecture, most people generally refer to three main model types, these three models will be the predominant discussion point in this article.

 THE BRANDED HOUSE

 The Branded House is most likely the most widely used form of brand architecture.
-The main characteristics of The Branded House model, is that it predominantly displays its parent brand in a way that clearly signifies it as the umbrella brand (something that holds the most sway) it then carries each separate subsidiary or sub-brand in a way that clearly signifies it as a subsidiary of the prime brand.
+The main characteristic of The Branded House model is that it predominantly displays its parent brand in a way that clearly signifies it as the umbrella brand (something that holds the most sway) it then carries each separate subsidiary or sub-brand in a way that clearly signifies it as a subsidiary of the prime brand.

-Major brands such as Google and Apple are classic examples that utilise this style, where both brands have sub-brands or standalone brands, but they can all be marketed and operated under a singular umbrella brand.
+Major brands such as Google and Apple are classic examples that utilize this style, where both brands have sub-brands or standalone brands, but they can all be marketed and operated under a singular umbrella brand.

-Each subsidiary displays the sub category/brand descriptor/qualifier in a way that not only describes the purpose of the subsidiary, but easily signifies itself as a subcategory brand under the Master brand by size, position, color etc.
+Each subsidiary displays the subcategory/brand descriptor/qualifier in a way that not only describes the purpose of the subsidiary but easily signifies itself as a subcategory brand under the Master brand by size, position, color, etc.

 FedEx as shown below is also a perfect example to illustrate how The Branded House architecture model works.